 As we age, many of us find that we would much rather give gifts to our family and friends than receive gifts- albeit monetary or materialistic gifts.
 Similarly, the older we get the more pride we take in being able to help others.
 This generosity is something to admire but it is also something to watch out for.
 In a recent survey from CreditCards.com, 45% of older adults with adult children gave their adult children money during the COVID-19 pandemic which would have otherwise gone towards their personal finances and/or retirement savings.
 Life has a tendency of getting in the way sometimes and this is understandable.
 However, always remember that YOU come first!
 It is OK to help out family and friends financially when you can but be cautious as to not go overboard with giving your money away.
 After all, if you don’t take care of you who is going to?!

 Hold off on collecting social security for as long as you can

 When it comes to social security, remember this: “the more you need your benefit from your long-term security, the more important it is to postpone taking it.”
 If you wait until you are 70 years old or older to start collecting social security, the benefit based on your employment record is said to increase by 8% of your full-retirement-age benefit each year.
 This is drastically different than if your social security starts before you reach full retirement age as pre-retirement age social security checks are typically 25% to 30% less.

 Ensure you are reviewing your health coverage on a yearly basis

-Reviewing your health coverage and health plan is especially important now as we are in the open enrollment period for Medicare (10/15/2021 through 12/7/2021)!
+Reviewing your health coverage and health plan is critical- especially during Medicare open enrollment periods.
 Plans, costs and coverage can change year after year just as your healthcare needs do.
 Make sure you are selecting the Medicare insurance plan that is best for you using the Medicare Plan Finder tool.